Real Madrid duo Hazard & Casemiro test positive for Covid-19 | Goal.com

 Earlier this week, Los Blancos defender Eder Militao was found to have tested positive for Covid-19 and missed the Champions League win against Inter on Tuesday.

-Meanwhile, last week four members of the club's Castilla side also returned positive coronavirus tests.
+Meanwhile, last week three members of the club's Castilla side also returned positive coronavirus tests, with one further test returning an inconclusive result.

 The weekend encounter against Los Che is Madrid's last before the international break.